Modern slavery statement

 Our business

-Established in 2008 and based in West London, Really Comfy Beds Limited, trading as Loaf, is a retail business that designs and sells home furniture and furnishings online and in our 10 Shacks (stores).
-We partner with Wincanton plc to provide warehousing and delivery direct to customers' homes.
+Established in 2008 and based in West London, Really Comfy Beds Limited, trading as Loaf, is a retail business that designs and sells home furniture and furnishings online and in our 11 Shacks (stores).
+We partner with Wincanton to provide warehousing and delivery direct to customers' homes.
+We also hand deliver some of our customer orders as an extra special touch!

 Really Comfy Beds Limited is a private company limited by shares, incorporated in England and Wales under company number 06455834.